jb-alvarado/ovirt-vm-backup/README.md

 + chmod 600 /etc/ovirt-vm-backup/ovirt-vm-backup.conf

 ## Functionality
 The oVirt API works mostly [asynchronous](https://ovirt.org/blog/2017/05/higher-performance-for-python-sdk/), but this script runs most commands sequential.
-That means, that the run time is longer, because every operation waits for the previous one to be done.
+That means, that the runtime is longer, because every operation waits for the previous one to be done.
 This is important, because we can not clone a VM from snapshot when the snapshot is not fully created before...
-At the moment only two functions a asynchronous.
+At the moment only three functions a asynchronous.
 That is deleting old backups, the backup snapshot and the temporary VM.

 To backup VMs the script runs this commands in sequence:
 + check config integrity
 + check storage space and VM size
 + if there is enough space:
-    + check for old Backups, if thy are older then specified - delete them
+    + check for old Backups, if they are older then specified - delete them
     + create a snapshot
     + clone the snapshot to a temporary VM
     + delete the snapshot